sdcnku/micropython/docs/library/omv.lcd.rst

    ``x_scale`` or ``x_size`` are specified then ``x_scale`` internally will be set to be equal to ``y_size`` to maintain the aspect-ratio.

-   Not supported for compressed images or bayer images.
+   Not supported for compressed images.

 .. function:: lcd.clear([display_off=False])